robj411/p2_drivers/README.md

 <p class="caption">

-Figure 3.6: Fraction of contacts made at school for ages 0 to 4, from (Jarvis et al. 2023).
+<span id="fig:school1frac"></span>Figure 3.6: Fraction of contacts made
+at school for ages 0 to 4, from (Jarvis et al. 2023).

 </p>